We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

-Right now, I view TenPoint as the maker of the most advanced crossbow on the planet.
-Its Havoc RS440 with its integrated Garmin optic is the pinnacle of crossbow tech, but it will run you about $4,000.
+Right now, I view TenPoint as the maker of the most advanced crossbows on the planet.
+Its Havoc RS440, which features an integrated Garmin optic is the pinnacle of crossbow tech, but it will run you nearly $4,000.
 I’m about to let you in on a little secret: The Ohio company’s sister brand, Wicked Ridge, basically sells TenPoint models of a couple years ago that have been rebranded and re-priced.
 They’re still great quality, shoot great, and feature newer technology—just not the newest tech.
 And they cost $1,000 to $2,000 less.
 The Wicked Ridge NXT 400 is one such model.
 A few years ago, a strikingly similar crossbow called the TenPoint NXT Stealth was sold for about $1,600.

 Wicked Ridge NXT 400 Specs

 - Velocity: 400 fps with 450 grain arrow

 - Riser: machined aluminum

 - Weight: 7.4 pounds bare; 9.3 pounds ready to shoot

 - Accessories: 3 arrows, crank, quiver, illuminated 3x scope

 - Accuracy (as tested): 1.5 inches group at 30 yards with 150-grain heads

 Wicked Ridge NXT 400 Overview and Features